 PSY 440.
-COUNSELING PRACTICUM.
+PSYCHOLOGY FIELD EXPERIENCE.

-An introductory client-contact seminar and practicum.
-The principles of client interaction, counselor development, case presentation, and peer case review are included in the seminar.
-The practicum will involve individual and group encounters and will require the student to individually schedule additional hours per week at an off-campus site.
+An introductory experience at an off-campus site related to the psychology or counseling field under the direction of an approved field supervisor.
+The experience may involve observational, individual and/ or group encounters and will require the student to schedule additional hours per week at an off-campus site.
 Prerequisite: Senior standing.
 Three semester hours credit.